Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 ### Docker Image

-We encourage you to use Docker to interact with this data acquisition steps.
-The following command build the docker image for these data acquisition steps.
+If you want to use Docker to interact with this data acquisition steps.
+You can use the following command to build the docker image for these data acquisition steps.
 You can use it to do both the S3 and the Database interaction.

 ```
 docker build -f Dockerfile_data -t pokemon_data .